Ben Carson: Decline in polls

 The campaign brought considerable attention to Carson's past.
-CBS News described Carson's narrative of "overcoming impossible odds as a child growing up in an impoverished, single-parent household to reach international prominence as a pediatric neurosurgeon" as "a key part of his presidential campaign".
-The Wall Street Journal said the narrative came under "the harsh scrutiny of presidential politics, where rivals and media hunt for embellishments and omissions that can hobble a campaign".
-CNN characterized the core narrative as "acts of violence as an angry young man", followed by a spiritual epiphany that transformed Carson into the "composed figure" he now portrays.
+CBS News described his narrative of "overcoming impossible odds as a child growing up in an impoverished, single-parent household to reach international prominence as a pediatric neurosurgeon" as "a key part of his presidential campaign".
+The Wall Street Journal said his background came under "the harsh scrutiny of presidential politics, where rivals and media hunt for embellishments and omissions that can hobble a campaign".
+CNN characterized the core narrative as being "acts of violence as an angry young man", followed by a spiritual epiphany which transformed Carson into the "composed figure" he now portrays.
 Media challenges to a number of Carson's statements included allegations of discrepancies between documented facts and certain assertions in his autobiography Gifted Hands—allegations dismissed by Carson as a media "witch hunt".
 In November 2015, the Detroit Free Press republished an article from 1988 "to try to bring some clarity to the claims currently being brought into question".

 In November 2015, Carson's campaign aired a 60-second TV advertisement in which excerpts from Carson's stump speech were intercut with a rap by an artist named Aspiring Mogul.
-They spent $150,000 on the ads, which were aired in Atlanta, Detroit and Miami.
-Carson defended the ad, saying "Well, there are people in the campaign who felt that was a good way to do things...
+They spent $150,000 on the ads, which were aired in Atlanta, Detroit, and Miami.
+Carson defended the ad, saying, "Well, there are people in the campaign who felt that was a good way to do things...
 I support them in doing that, but I probably would have taken a little different approach."
 Later, he said the advertisement was done without his knowledge, that "it was done by people who have no concept of the black community and what they were doing", and that he was "horrified" by it.

 The New York Times reported in 2015, "Carson has acknowledged being something of a novice on foreign affairs."
-Regarding the Ukrainian crisis, Carson would send arms to Ukraine to aid it in its fight against pro-Russian rebels.
-He also believes the Baltic states, current NATO members, should "get involved in NATO".
+Carson said he would send arms to Ukraine to help fight pro-Russian rebels in the war in Donbas.
+He also believed the Baltic states, current NATO members, should "get involved in NATO".

 In a November 2015 Republican debate, Carson declared his intentions to make ISIS "look like losers" as he would "destroy their caliphate".
 Carson also advocated capturing a "big energy field" outside of Anbar, Iraq, which he said could be accomplished "fairly easily".
 Regarding the Middle East, he also claimed that "the Chinese are there".

-Carson said he is not opposed to a Palestinian state, but he questioned why it needs "to be within the confines of Israeli territory ...
+Carson said he is not opposed to a Palestinian state, but he questioned why it needs "to be within the confines of Israeli territory...
 Is that necessary, or can you sort of slip that area down into Egypt?"